 If you are suffering from a toothache or have sustained a dental injury, it is important to visit the dentist as soon as possible before more serious complications arise.
 Whether your dental emergency is painful, if it affects the appearance of your smile, or if you suspect that an infection is present, our office will make every effort to see you as promptly as possible for care.

-At the office of Metropolitan Dental Associates, we treat your dental emergency as our top priority.
+At Metropolitan Dental Associates, we treat your dental emergency as our top priority.
 Our caring team will respond to your emergency call right away, making sure you get the gentle, state-of-the-art care you need without delay.

 As your trusted emergency dentist in New York, we provide the highest quality of care to mitigate the stress, anxiety, and discomfort of dental problems.
 Our dedicated team will help you start feeling better as soon as we receive your emergency call.

-At the office of Metropolitan Dental Associates, we provide skilled and experienced care to effectively resolve a broad range of dental emergencies, restoring a patient's oral health while protecting their overall wellbeing.
+At Metropolitan Dental Associates, we provide skilled and experienced care to effectively resolve a broad range of dental emergencies, restoring a patient's oral health while protecting their overall wellbeing.

 However, even so, specific dental emergencies pose significant threats to one's health.
 These situations require immediate, emergency room care.
 Serious and potentially life-threatening dental emergencies include significant oral and facial trauma such as jaw fractures, deep wounds or lacerations to the face and mouth, an abscess or infection that causes widespread facial or submandibular swelling, or affects breathing and swallowing.

-At the office of Metropolitan Dental Associates, we provide prompt, skilled, and experienced care to address dental emergencies.
+At Metropolitan Dental Associates, we provide prompt, skilled, and experienced care to address dental emergencies.
 We understand that finances are always a concern and do our best to provide options in care that are both affordable and respect your budget.